yugabyte/docs/content/latest/explore/binary/linear-scalability.md

 ![Read and write IOPS with 4 nodes](/images/ce/linear-scalability-4-nodes-balanced.png)

-## 5. Remove node and observe linear scale in
+<h2 id="macos-remove-node-observe-scale">5.
+Remove node and observe linear scale in</h2>

 Remove the recently added node from the universe.